cheslijones/tls-minikube/README.md

 There were a few issues I came across when I was integrating the current web app I'm working on with Azure AD and a few other web APIs:

 1. Needing `https://` for redirect URLs. `http://` only works with `localhost`, which circumvents cluster routing.
-2. Sure, you can just provide a redirect URL of `https://{minikube ip}`, but the browser "safety" warning messages due to an invalid certificate get pretty annoying.
+2. Sure, you can just provide a redirect URL of `https://<minikube-ip>`, but the browser "safety" warning messages due to an invalid certificate get pretty annoying.
 3. While you can implement TLS on an IP address--[it isn't a common practice](https://stackoverflow.com/questions/2043617/is-it-possible-to-have-ssl-certificate-for-ip-address-not-domain-name)--it is prohibited on non-public IPs (e.g., `192.168.x.x`), which is likely what `minikube ip` will provide.
 4. **Most importantly**: *the need to encrypt data both ways when communicating with an external web API*.